Anne Von Bertouch: Death and legacy

-Following a severe stroke, Anne Von Bertouch died on 26 April 2003.
+Following a severe stroke, Von Bertouch died on 26 April 2003.
 Her funeral at Christ Church Cathedral with a eulogy by Newcastle Region Art Gallery director Nick Mitzevich was attended by 500 mourners.
 Shortly before her death Von Bertouch bequeathed a total of 136 works from her personal collection to the Newcastle Region Art Gallery, the biggest art collection bestowed to it in 58 years and valued in the millions of dollars; they were exhibited there in March 2003.
 In November 2005 350 artworks still in her gallery were auctioned as required by the Uncollected Goods Act of 1995.

 After her death manager Gael Davies attempted to hold a 41st Collectors' Choice exhibition on October 31, 2003, and the remaining scheduled shows for 2003, but an estate dispute was underway and the shows could not go ahead; consequently the gallery remained closed.
 Von Bertouch left her estate to her then 23-year-old great niece Cassandra Bird and to Davies.
 In March 2004 Bird sought to buy Davies' share and to reopen the gallery.
 Davies rejected the offer as unviable and proposed instead a new, smaller gallery be built on a parcel of land in Laman Street from the sale of surrounding land.
 The dispute became litigious with the outcome being its sale in 2007 by Supreme Court-appointed trustee Ferrier Hodgson.

-The terraces were purchased by Dr Dick Lees for #1,420,000 in 2007, and in 2010 were listed for sale at A$1.6 million.
+The terraces were purchased by Dick Lees for #1,420,000 in 2007, and in 2010 were listed for sale at A$1.6 million.
 The four terrace houses sold together for a fourth time in 2015.
 Matt and Marilyn Sainsbury, new owners of the gallery buildings, with Matt's sister Helen Griffin, commissioned Newcastle sculptor Graham Wilson, an exhibitor at the gallery, to carve a bust in Wollombi sandstone honouring her memory and her place in Cooks Hill life.
 Installed in 2019, it stands outside the former gallery on Laman Street.